 For those that are looking for something camp-ready but can be carried every day in a pocked, Benchmade has many options.
 The famous Bugout has a new option, blacked out from tip to tail and upgraded to a CF-Elite handle to increase stiffness and reduce weight.
 The CF-Elite version mounts the same S30V steel and reversible deep-carry pocket clip.
-The new handle material reduces the weight by .05 ounce to 1.8 ounces but keeps the same 3.25-inch long blade.
+The new handle material reduces the weight by .05 ounces to 1.8 ounces but keeps the same 3.25-inch long blade.
 The .09-inch thick blade is, no surprise, slick at slicing.
 While the Bugout might not have the strength of the full-tang fixed blades, it may be the only knife you have with you every single day.

 From the 1.8 ounce Bugout to a 7.36 ounce beast from SOG: the Pillar.
 The 5-inch, S35VN steel blade on the Pillar is .16 inches thick, more than enough for pounding on with logs of wood to baton kindling.
 Throw sparks with the 90-degree spine.
-There is a Micarta-scale handle and an exposed pommel with lanyard round out the blunt end.
-The kidex sheath is one of the best.
+There is a Micarta-scale handle and an exposed pommel with a lanyard round out the blunt end.
+The Kydex sheath is one of the best.
 The Pillar snaps with snug with no rattle.
-The lockable mount can be screwed to the sheath any direction and then locked to backpack straps, belt, or MOLLE straps.
+The lockable mount can be screwed to the sheath in any direction and then locked to backpack straps, belts, or MOLLE straps.
 A small finger choil along the bottom and comfortable thumb jimping along the top works well for the finer work.
 When you’re done, it resharpens easily and goes back for more.

 - The 11 Best Headlamps for All Sorts of Adventures in 2021